ntop/ntopng/doc/src/api/timeseries/adding_new_timeseries.rst

   - :code:`when` The time (expressed as a Unix Epoch) of the call
   - :code:`hostname` The IP address of the host, possibly followed by a VLAN tag
-  - :code:`host` The host metrics in a lua table
+  - :code:`host` The host metrics in a Lua table
   - :code:`ifstats` The interface stats of the host interface
   - :code:`verbose` and extra flag passed when ntopng is working in verbose mode